This blog provides information for educational purposes only. Read our complete summary for more info.

 Federal Distillation Laws

 A common misconception is that only stills 1 gallon and smaller are legal.
 This is not true.
-Actual law merely states that stills 1 gallon or less that are not being used to distill alcohol are not tracked by the TTB under any circumstance (see more on this below).
+Actual law merely states that stills 1 gallon or less that are not being used to distill alcohol are not tracked by the TTB (see more on this below.
 It is perfectly legal to own a still larger than 1 gallon so long as it is not being used to distill alcohol or it is permitted to be used for distilling fuel alcohol or spirits.